gregtyminski/Advanced-Lane-Lines/README.md

 #### a) histogram
 When we have perspective warped to bird eye view, we need calculate histogram over y-axis.
 `histogram = np.sum(binary_warped[binary_warped.shape[0]//2:, :], axis=0)`
+However, histogram is calculated only on first frame.
+After first frame, the position of left and right lane is kept and processing next frame starts from same area without calculation of histogram.

 Within the histogram we need to detect position of both lanes
 ```python